cacheserver/huggingface/README.md

 ## About
 This is a cache server for the <a href="https://huggingface.co/">huggingface.co</a> hub.
-It is designed to cache models and datasets from the <a href="https://huggingface.co/">huggingface.co</a> hub to reduce the load on the Hugging Face servers and speed up downloads for users.
+It is designed to be deployed in a private network to cache models and datasets downloaded from the hub to reduce the load on the public servers and speed up the download process.

 ## Using with `exo` software